-The German Academy for Spatial Research and Planning (Akademie für Raumforschung und Landesplanung, ARL) in cooperation with the University of Luxembourg is inviting applications for the ARL International Summer School 2020 on “Smart cities and beyond”, which will take place from 7 to 9 September 2020 in Luxembourg (arrival scheduled for 6 September 2020).
+The ARL – Academy for Territorial Development in the Leibniz Association (ARL – Akademie für Raumentwicklung in der Leibniz-Gemeinschaft) in cooperation with the University of Luxembourg is inviting applications for the ARL International Summer School 2020 on “Smart cities and beyond”, which will take place from 16 to 19 March 2021 in Luxembourg arrival scheduled for 16 March 2021).
 Advanced doctoral students from all disciplines are invited to apply.
 The summer school will be held in English.
-The deadline for applications is 2 March 2020.

 In recent years, “smart cities” has become a hegemonic concept in urban discourses, referring either to the broad set of technologies introduced towards steering infrastructure and the intelligent use of resources, or to improving the built environment by clever planning approaches.
 Firms, transfer agencies and municipalities seem to be working hard on the implementation of smart metres, energy efficiency, intelligent mobility, and the like.
 However, the scholarly literature on digital cities clearly demonstrates that there are externalities, uncertainties and risks associated with the hype and the rash introduction of ‘smartness’.
 Also, open discourses should not be confined to a narrow understanding of smart technologies.
 As it is yet rather unclear what these may mean in urban and regional contexts, the ARL International Summer School 2020 is particularly dedicated to discussing these questions.
 Our aim is to uncover the whole range of issues, potentials and risks that are associated with Smart Cities, to reconstruct related policy narratives and to link research and practice insofar as it concerns the design of robust strategies of urban and regional development.

-The German Academy for Spatial Research and Planning (Akademie für Raumforschung und Landesplanung, ARL) realizes its International Summer School 2020 in cooperation with the Institute of Geography and Spatial Planning at the University of Luxembourg.
+The ARL – Academy for Territorial Development in the Leibniz Association (ARL – Akademie für Raumentwicklung in der Leibniz-Gemeinschaft) realizes its International Summer School 2020 in cooperation with the Institute of Geography and Spatial Planning at the University of Luxembourg.
 Participants will have the opportunity to discuss conceptual, methodological, and empirical contributions that explore Smart Cities with a critical perspective, focusing on the relations between two major subjects of study: ‘smart-ness’, high-tech, Internet of Things, big data developments, infrastructure, and intellectual proper-ty on the one hand; and cities, urban regions and related governance processes and discourses on the other hand.
 The presentations and discussions should deliver insight into selected facets of smartness, relate these to the role they may play in/for urban and regional development, and ad-dress their consequences for spatial planning and development strategies.

 Specifically, we invite contributions from early career researchers whose approaches and early-stage analyses demonstrate a particular interest in: